 The outlook for prices is as follows.
-The year-on-year rate of change in the CPI is likely to be slightly negative or about 0 percent for the time being, due to the effects of the decline in energy prices, and as the output gap improves and medium- to long-term inflation expectations rise, it is expected to increase toward 2 percent in the second half of the projection period.
-Comparing the current projections with the previous ones, the projected rate of increase in the CPI is somewhat lower, mainly due to medium- to long-term inflation expectations having remained in a weakening phase.
+The year-on-year rate of change in the CPI is likely to increase from about 0 percent and become slightly positive, reflecting developments in energy prices.
+Thereafter, it is expected to increase toward 2 percent as the output gap improves and medium- to long-term inflation expectations rise.
+Comparing the current projections with the previous ones, the projected rates of increase in the CPI are more or less unchanged.
 The timing of the year-on-year rate of change in the CPI reaching around 2 percent will likely be at the end of the projection period -- that is, around fiscal 2018.

 The background to these projections is as follows.
-First, medium- to long-term inflation expectations can be regarded as consisting of two components: a forward-looking component, in which inflation expectations converge to the price stability target set by the central bank, and a backward-looking, or adaptive, component that reflects the observed inflation rate.
-Medium- to long-term inflation expectations have remained in a weakening phase since summer 2015 as the adaptive component has played a large role in their formation, with the observed inflation rate being about 0 percent or slightly negative.
-As for the outlook, based on the aforementioned projections, firms' price-setting stance is expected to revert to raising prices as private consumption is expected to head toward a moderate increase, and their wage-setting stance is likely to shift toward raising wages driven by the tightening of labor market conditions.
-Against this backdrop, because of the following two factors, medium- to long-term inflation expectations are likely to follow an increasing trend and gradually converge to around 2 percent: (1) in terms of the adaptive component, the observed inflation rate is expected to rise, mainly due to the dissipation of the downward pressure of energy prices going forward, and (2) in terms of the forward-looking component, the Bank will pursue monetary easing through its strong commitment to achieving the price stability target.
+First, medium- to long-term inflation expectations have remained in a weakening phase as the adaptive component has played a large role in their formation, reflecting the observed inflation rate having been slightly negative.
+However, various market indicators and survey results indicate that medium- to long-term inflation expectations have stopped declining on the whole, and some of them show a rise in such expectations.
+As for the outlook, based on the aforementioned projections, firms' price-setting stance is expected to revert to raising prices as private consumption is expected to continue increasing moderately, and their wage-setting stance is likely to shift toward raising wages driven by the tightening of labor market conditions.
+Against this backdrop, because of the following two factors, medium- to long-term inflation expectations are likely to follow an increasing trend and gradually converge to around 2 percent: (1) in terms of the adaptive component, the observed inflation rate is expected to rise, mainly reflecting energy prices starting to push up prices and the recent yen depreciation, and (2) in terms of the forward-looking component, the Bank will pursue monetary easing through its strong commitment to achieving the price stability target.